 Let's discuss how to wash dishes by hand with care.
 We’ll show you eco-conscious and natural cleaning products to choose from as well as the steps on how to wash a dish to sparkling perfection.

 What Products are Needed to Wash Dishes by Hand?

 If hand washing dishes hasn’t historically been your favorite activity, you may be accustomed to a lackadaisical approach to the task.
 Only once there's a certain number of dirty mugs, pots, and plates in or around the kitchen sink do you jump into action—flicking on the faucet, grabbing the nearest sponge, and getting down to scrubbing-bubble business.

 However, this method often leads to wasted water, energy, and elbow grease.
 Approaching your dishwashing with preparation and a stress-free mind will result in a more efficient process.
 And preparation—starts with gathering the right tools.

 Invest in high-quality cleaning products for the best handwashing results:

 - Dish soap – An obvious first item, dish soap is the backbone of your dishwashing suds.
-Select a natural dish soap, such as Archipelago’s Grapefruit Dish Soap, that’ll cut through grease and oil without harming the water, your skin, or your dishware with harsh chemicals.
+Select a natural dish soap, such as Archipelago’s Natural Dish Soap, that’ll cut through grease and oil without harming the water, your skin, or your dishware with harsh chemicals.
 If you’re out of your trusty dish soap and dread refilling the bottle, you’ll want to take the extra step to do so rather than reaching for, say, the hand soap nearby.
 This is because there are quite a few differences between dish soap vs hand soap, and it’s important to stick to dish soap when cleaning your plateware, glassware, silverware, and so on.

 - Sponges – A scrubbing essential, nonabrasive sponges are best for cleaning nonstick items and your delicate dishware.
 Remember to switch out your sponges every two weeks to avoid bacteria buildup.1